Mahbubullll/Preposal/preposal.md

 ## Do you have any questions of your own?

-No question om my own
+No question of my own